Vierbeuter/wp-plugin-core/ROADMAP.md

  * ~~add [translations](https://developer.wordpress.org/plugins/internationalization/how-to-internationalize-your-plugin/) for core~~ (added to 0.2.0)
  * ~~ensure a plugin dev is able to translate his/her plugin as well~~ (added to 0.2.0)
  * docs! … add a (simple) how-to or guide
+ * some last optimizations and fixes for custom taxonomies and fields

 ## 1.1.0